QED137/SQL/README.md

 - **High-End Orders**: A substantial portion of orders over €500 were identified, with **Magist** struggling to maintain the premium standards expected for such transactions.
 - **Delayed Deliveries**: An alarming 76% of deliveries were delayed, highlighting a critical weakness in **Magist**'s logistics operations.

-## Alternatives in Brazil

-Given the challenges identified with **Magist**, the following alternative logistics providers in Brazil were considered:

-- **SEDEX**: Known for fast and reliable delivery across Brazil, making it a strong candidate for handling express shipments.
-- **Jadlog**: Offers reliable express shipping services, particularly well-regarded for safely handling electronics.
-- **Loggi**: A technology-driven logistics provider with capabilities for same-day deliveries, especially suited for high-end tech products.

 ## Conclusion